 - 2. Qualifications This section shall describe the agency's team areas of expertise, including current permanent staff and the types of services that the lead agency and any supportive team members can provide and have demonstrated experience in managing federal grant funds, federal grant programs, lending, or financial assistance with public agencies, economic development entities, or other economic recovery projects. - 3.
 Key Personnel Include a proposed project management structure.
 Identify the key contact for the project and all personnel who will be assigned to work on this project, including a description of their abilities, qualifications, and experience.
 Include bio or resumes for all key individuals listing experience in managing federal grant funds, federal grant programs, lending, or financial assistance with public agencies, economic development entities, or other economic recovery projects.
 There can be no change of key personnel once the proposal is submitted without the prior approval of the City of Socorro. - 4.
 Project Understanding, Approach & Schedule A concise description of project understanding, work approach, and accountability measures will be identified.
 Propose a general timeline for implementing assistance to small businesses, including start date, milestones, and target date of completion. - 5.
 Fee Schedule Provide your agency's administrative fee for this project.
 The fee should be broken out based on milestones and completion.
-The exact disbursement periods may be negotiated. - 6.
-Implementation Timeline we need to know how long they need to start taking applications from Socorro businesses.
-Subrecipients must provide a timeline for initiating the project, a timeline for taking applications, and a timeline for awarding grants to applicants. - 7.
+The exact disbursement periods may be negotiated.
+The fee may be a percent of the contract or dollar amount based on a given timeframe or number of applications processed, however, a detailed fee structure must be included in the proposal. - 6.
+Implementation Timeline Agency must provide a timeline of how long it will take to start taking applications from Socorro businesses.
+Subrecipient's timeline must incorporate the date for initiation of the project, a timeline for taking applications, and a timeline for awarding grants to applicants. - 7.
 Project Experience & References Provide brief descriptions of at least one (1) project dealing with economic recovery assistance, financial management, or small business assistance prepared by or under the direction of the agency.
 Include in your description the processes or procedures utilized to manage the project.
 Where applicable, provide examples of cities or communities the agency was successful in reaching its stated goals.
 Also, include a list of references for these projects as well as others with an emphasis on those undertaken within the last five (5) years and those done for cities that are substantially similar to Socorro. - 8.
 Deadline and Delivery One (1) digital copy of the proposal.
-The deadline for the submittal of qualifications is Friday, July 8, 2022, at 3 PM MST.
-Proposals received after 3 PM MST on Friday, July 8, 2022, will not be accepted. - 9.
+The deadline for the submittal of qualifications is Friday, September 30, 2022, at 3 PM MST.
+Proposals received after 3 PM MST on Friday, September 30, 2022, will not be accepted. - 9.
 Additional forms are included in Appendix B as applicable. - 10.
 Please be advised that failure to comply with the following criteria may be grounds for disqualification: - A. Receipt of submittal by the specified date and time. - B. Adherence to maximum page limits (this includes the proposal and cover letter).
+City if Socorro